 - You must present proof of completion of the Alcohol and Drug Awareness Program (ADAP).
 This program is taught in most schools, and is also available online.
 For information about ADAP, you may visit www.dds.ga.gov, or call (800) 245-4410;

 - A parent or legal guardian will have to sign the application, thereby giving their consent for you to obtain a license.
 The individual who signs your application may, for any reason, revoke your license until you reach the age of 18;

 - You must pass a road test designed to evaluate your ability to safely operate a motor vehicle.
 See Road Tests for more information related to the Road Test;

 - You must satisfy the Driver Education Requirements listed below.
 (NOTE: Teens with parents active in the U.S. Military can use an out of state driver’s education certificate provided that it is within 9 months of their 16th birthday.)

 - To obtain a Class D license at the age of 16 you must complete a driver education course approved by DDS.
 An approved driver education course consists of:

 - either 30 hours of classroom instruction OR completion of an equivalent online virtual course;

 - 6 hours of on-the-road experience with a certified instructor OR completion of the DDS approved Parent-Teen Driving Guide;

-- You must also have completed a cumulative total of at least forty hours of other driving experience, including at least six hours at night.
+- You must also have completed a cumulative total of at least 40 hours of other driving experience, including at least 6 hours at night.
 Completion of the DDS approved Parent-Teen Driving Guide will serve as an affidavit certifying that this requirement has been met;

 - if the teen obtains the on-the-road component of driver’s education from a certified instructor, a separate document affirming that this requirement has been met must be completed at the time of the road test.